 Many of the Commonwealth's secondary and rural highways are not designed to support heavy truckloads.
 Consequently, many of these routes are damaged due to overweight hauling activities.
 The Department's posting and bonding policies require heavy haulers to be financially responsible for excess maintenance on the roadways they use.
-In this way, the Department can maintain its rural routes for simultaneous use by both passenger vehicles and heavy haulers.
+In this way, the Department can maintain its rural routes for use by passenger vehicles and heavy haulers.